amadeok/Epdiy-Eink-PC-monitor/README.md

 7) Add the ip address to a display configuration file:

-Open *example_display.conf* in  *~/epdiy/examples/pc_monitor/pc_host_app/* with a text editor and change the IP address in the first line to the one you noted down before
+Open *example_display.conf* in  *~/epdiy/examples/pc_monitor/pc_host_app/* with a text editor and change the IP address in the first line to the one you noted down before, and, if needed, change the values *width* and *height* to the witdh and height resolution of your display

 8) Build the pc-host application: